-Currently there are seven structural engineering faculty members in the School of Civil and Construction Engineering: Dr. Andre Barbosa, Dr. Erica Fischer, Dr. Chris Higgins, Dr. Judy Liu, Dr. Tom Miller, Dr. Michael Scott, Dr. Barbara Simpson and Dr. Solomon Yim.
-While all seven members have an interest in structural analysis and seismic related issues, Dr. Liu, Dr. Higgins, and Dr. Miller specialize in design and experimental studies, Dr. Scott and Dr. Yim emphasize structural mechanics, dynamics, computer application and numerical modeling, and Dr. Barbosa specializes in laboratory testing, numerical modeling, and probabilistic methods applied to engineering problems (risk and reliability).
+There are seven structural engineering faculty members in the School of Civil and Construction Engineering: Associate Professor Andre Barbosa, Assistant Professor Erica Fischer, Chris Higgins, the Cecil and Sally Drinkward Professor of Structural Engineering, Professor Judy Liu, Associate Professor Tom Miller, Michael Scott, the Glenn Willis Holcomb Professor in Structural Engineering, Assistant Professor Barbara Simpson and Professor Solomon Yim.
+While all seven members have an interest in structural analysis and seismic related issues, Liu, Higgins, and Miller specialize in design and experimental studies, Scott and Yim emphasize structural mechanics, dynamics, computer application and numerical modeling, and Barbosa specializes in laboratory testing, numerical modeling, and probabilistic methods applied to engineering problems (risk and reliability).

 Structural Engineering Research Laboratory (Strong Floor)

-Many structural engineering research projects take advantage of OSU's large scale structural strong floor.
+Many structural engineering research projects take advantage of Oregon State University's large scale structural strong floor.
 This facility is the second largest structural testing floor on the West Coast and allows researchers to simulate earthquakes and forces up to one million pounds and frames up to two stories high.
 The floor is steel-reinforced concrete five feet thick, with massive bolts and anchors to which materials can be attached and their strength tested.
 The facility has recently been used for studies of bridge cracking that have been undertaken on behalf of the Oregon Department of Transportation.
 Of the states 1800 bridges constructed in the 1950's, 500 have been identified as cracked.
 Replacement and repair costs could cost several billion dollars.
-OSU researchers are developing modeling tools and data banks to forecast how the cracked bridges will perform over time, develop ways to assess bridge reliability, and identify repair options.
-Read more about the strong floor here...
+Oregon State researchers are developing modeling tools and data banks to forecast how the cracked bridges will perform over time, develop ways to assess bridge reliability, and identify repair options.

 Wood Structures Lab

-Much of the experimental research is conducted at the Gene D. Knudson Wood Engineering Laboratory in the Department of Wood Science and Engineering in Richardson Hall on the OSU campus.
-A 3000 sf. high-bay facility with 12-ft high L-shaped reaction wall and 60x40 foot reaction floor to accommodate dynamic testing of large wood components and structural systems.
+Much of the experimental research is conducted at the Gene D. Knudson Wood Engineering Laboratory in the Department of Wood Science and Engineering in Richardson Hall on the Oregon State campus.
+A 3000 square-foot high-bay facility with 12-foot high L-shaped reaction wall and 60x40 foot reaction floor to accommodate dynamic testing of large wood components and structural systems.
 It is equipped with servo-hydraulic test systems as well as specialized fixtures.

-Many graduate students have been and are involved in dual-major Master of Science or Doctor of Philosophy degree programs in the two programs, and complete one thesis or dissertation on wood structures or wood mechanics as their joint research effort.
+Many graduate students have been and are involved in dual-major master's or doctoral degree programs in the two programs, and complete one thesis or dissertation on wood structures or wood mechanics as their joint research effort.